malex1106/boomify/README.md

-# Boomify (v0.1)

----

-Implementation of Boomerang's local sampling strategy using Stable Audio Open 1.0.
+# Music Boomerang: Reusing Diffusion Models for Data Augmentation and Audio Manipulation

+Official implementation of the paper "<a href="">Music Boomerang: Reusing Diffusion Models for Data Augmentation and Audio Manipulation</a>", accepted to SMC 2025.

-This work is conducted as part of Alexander Fichtinger's Master thesis at the Institute of Computational Perception at JKU Linz, with Jan Schlüter as supervisor.
+This work is conducted as part of Alexander Fichtinger's Master thesis at the [Institute of Computational Perception](https://www.jku.at/en/institute-of-computational-perception/) at JKU Linz, with Jan Schlüter as supervisor.

+Find the demo samples [here]().

+## Online Demo

+To try Boomerang sampling online, we provide a Google Colab notebook.
+Open our example [notebook](https://colab.research.google.com/drive/1oVaC6aPEzQnOZ5t16jTWSa-1BfVHyeXr?usp=sharing) and follow the instructions!

 ## Installation